mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/debugging/index.md

 # Accessing Logs

-Logs for the scheduler and all service nodes can be viewed from the DC/OS web interface.
+Logs for the Scheduler and all service nodes can be viewed from the DC/OS UI.

 - Scheduler logs are useful for determining why a node isn’t being launched (this is under the purview of the Scheduler).
 - Node logs are useful for examining problems in the service itself.